Skip to main content

 Can you use cayenne pepper in your yard to stop your dog from digging?

-According to the American Kennel Club, some have considered sprinkling cayenne pepper where their dog digs.
+According to the AKC, some have considered sprinkling cayenne pepper where their dog digs.
 While cayenne pepper may not be harmful to your dog when swallowed, it can irritate their eyes.
 This could be a problem if your dog touches their face or eyes with their paws after digging in an area that’s been sprayed, so it’s safest to avoid using cayenne pepper as a deterrent.

 A brown brindle-coated dog with his head buried in a large hole.